shunak/wfh/README.md

 ## How to use
 run (e.g. your shell is bash)
 ```
-bash homework.sh "Your GitHub User Name" "Your Repository's visibility public or private"
+bash wfh.sh "Your GitHub User Name" "Your Repository's visibility public or private"
 ```
 if you input your GitHub Username as first argument and Your Repository's visibility as second argument,<br>
 it will create New Repository named with current folder name so, set your directory's name what you want to name. <br>